 We see the future in working together.

-Simultaneously strengthening our community, our whanau
+Simultaneously strengthening our community, our whanau and our services.

 This way we can preserve the different services that provide for the diverse needs of tamariki and whanau within this community.